-Proposal by Australia, Austria, Belgium, Brazil, Bulgaria, Canada, Colombia, Costa Rica, Czech Republic, France, Germany, Greece, Israel, Italy, Luxembourg, Netherlands, Poland, Portugal, Romania, Slovakia, Spain, Sweden and United Kingdom of Great Britain and Northern Ireland1
+Proposal by Australia, Austria, Belgium, Brazil, Bulgaria, Canada, Colombia, Costa Rica, Czech Republic, France, Germany, Greece, Israel, Italy, Japan, Luxembourg, Netherlands, Poland, Portugal, Romania, Slovakia, Spain, Sweden, United Kingdom of Great Britain and Northern Ireland, United States of America1

-1. At its forty-seventh session in 2010, the Scientific and Technical Subcommittee of the Committee on the Peaceful Uses of Outer Space established the Working Group on the Long-term Sustainability of Outer Space Activities.
+- 1. At its forty-seventh session in 2010, the Scientific and Technical Subcommittee of the Committee on the Peaceful Uses of Outer Space established the Working Group on the Long-term Sustainability of Outer Space Activities.
 Peter Martinez (South Africa) was elected Chair of the Working Group (A/AC.105/958, paras.
 181 and 182).
 The Committee on the Peaceful Uses of Outer Space welcomed the establishment of the Working Group at its fifty-third session in 2010 (A/65/20, para.
-152) and adopted its terms of reference and methods of work at its fifty-fourth session in 2011 (A/66/20, annex II).
+152) and adopted its terms of reference and methods of work at its fifty-fourth session in 2011 (A/66/20, annex II). - 2.
+At its fifty-seventh session in 2014, the Committee considered the status of work on the set of draft guidelines on the long-term sustainability of outer space activities and agreed that it would be advisable for member States to attempt, in all earnestness, to finalize the work and have the draft guidelines ready for approval by the Committee and for referral to the General Assembly for adoption, in 2016.
+The Committee agreed that at its fifty-ninth session, in 2016, it would:

-V.16-03328 (E)
+V.16-03460 (E)

-1 The list of co-sponsors of the present proposal is accurate as of 3 June 2016.
+1 The list of co-sponsors of the present proposal is accurate as of 10 June 2016.

-- 2. At its fifty-seventh session in 2014, the Committee considered the status of work on the set of draft guidelines on the long-term sustainability of outer space activities and agreed that it would be advisable for member States to attempt, in all earnestness, to finalize the work and have the draft guidelines ready for approval by the Committee and for referral to the General Assembly for adoption, in 2016.
-The Committee agreed that at its fifty-ninth session, in 2016, it would: - (a) Address, if necessary, any outstanding issues in the Working Group report and the set of guidelines; - (b) Consider and agree on the form in which the guidelines would be presented to the General Assembly; - (c) Consider topics for future discussion on the long-term sustainability of outer space activities (A/69/20, para.
+- (a) Address, if necessary, any outstanding issues in the Working Group report and the set of guidelines; - (b) Consider and agree on the form in which the guidelines would be presented to the General Assembly; - (c) Consider topics for future discussion on the long-term sustainability of outer space activities (A/69/20, para.
 199). - 3.
-The delegations of Australia, Austria, Belgium, Brazil, Bulgaria, Canada, Colombia, Costa Rica, the Czech Republic, France, Germany, Greece, Israel, Italy, Luxembourg, the Netherlands, Poland, Portugal, Romania, Slovakia, Spain, Sweden and the United Kingdom of Great Britain and Northern Ireland are of the view that the different draft guidelines developed by the Working Group are at different stages of maturity and consider that, while a number of proposed guidelines require further consideration, it is possible for the Committee to adopt, at its fifty-ninth session, a first set of guidelines that could be immediately considered for implementation by States and international intergovernmental organizations. - 4.
+The delegations of Australia, Austria, Belgium, Brazil, Bulgaria, Canada, Colombia, Costa Rica, the Czech Republic, France, Germany, Greece, Israel, Italy, Japan, Luxembourg, the Netherlands, Poland, Portugal, Romania, Slovakia, Spain, Sweden, United Kingdom of Great Britain and Northern Ireland and United States of America are of the view that the different draft guidelines developed by the Working Group are at different stages of maturity and consider that, while a number of proposed guidelines require further consideration, it is possible for the Committee to adopt, at its fifty-ninth session, a first set of guidelines that could be immediately considered for implementation by States and international intergovernmental organizations. - 4.
 In the annex to the present document are the draft guidelines that the above-mentioned delegations consider ready for adoption by the Committee at its fifty-ninth session as a first set of guidelines, without prejudice to the inclusion of preambular text and additional draft guidelines that have reached consensus by the conclusion of the fifty-ninth session of the Committee, and possible minor amendments required for consistency reasons or otherwise. - 5.
 The same delegations are also of the view that this first set of guidelines should be complemented by a second set of guidelines to be elaborated by the Working Group in the framework of a renewed two-year workplan that prioritizes the consideration of the remaining draft guidelines as contained in document A/AC.105/L.301, with a view to jointly submitting the first and second sets of guidelines to the General Assembly for adoption at its seventy-third session, in 2018.